 - List all collaborative partnerships and agencies participating in the program and indicate the type of agreement in place (MOU, contract, or letter of agreement).
-If none, enter "none". - Applicant Agency must provide a CURRENT/ACTIVE memorandum of understanding (MOU), Letter of Agreement (LOA), and/or contracts signed by the applicant's fiscal agency, if applicable. - Multi-jurisdictional task forces must provide a CURRENT/ACTIVE memorandum of understanding (MOU), Letter of Agreement (LOA), and/or contracts signed by all participating agencies. - If applying for overtime (OT) funding, applicant agencies must provide an OT policy and procedure for each agency that will be requesting OT funds.
+If none, enter "none". - Applicant Agency must provide a CURRENT/ACTIVE Memorandum of Understanding (MOU), Letter of Agreement (LOA), and/or contracts signed by the applicant's fiscal agency, if applicable. - Multi-jurisdictional task forces must provide a CURRENT/ACTIVE Memorandum of Understanding (MOU), Letter of Agreement (LOA), and/or contracts signed by all participating agencies. - If applying for overtime (OT) funding, applicant agencies must provide OT policies and procedures for each agency that will be requesting OT funds.